zonca/italianschoolsd-website/site/content/news/festival-di-sanremo-2023.md

 Consider that these links are generally disabled after a few weeks, so they will stop working at some point:

-* Best from the first night, the [talk of Roberto Benigni about the Italian Constitution](https://www.raiplay.it/video/2023/02/Sanremo-2023-prima-serata-Roberto-Benigni-mattatore-allAriston-09c6d8f8-0ae4-491f-b276-0e6c43ff2ab0.html)
 * [Recording of the first night](https://www.raiplay.it/programmi/festivaldisanremo/le-canzoni-in-gara/prima-serata)